Property Management Lead Generation

-- Build a holistic marketing strategy with both inbound and outbound marketing.
+- Build a holistic marketing strategy using both inbound and outbound channels.

-- Establish a thorough and efficient sales and nurturing process.
+- Establish a thorough and efficient sales and nurturing procedure.

 Before you even start to think about property management marketing – how’s your online reputation?

-How much you spend on marketing depends on a number of factors, including the value of your management contracts, what type of market you’re in, how competitive your area is, the size of your company, and your growth goals.
+How much you spend on marketing depends on a number of factors, including the value of your management contracts, what type of market you’re in, how many other property managers are in your area, the size of your company, and your growth goals.

 Because of this high variability, there isn’t one number or a single formula that will work for all property management companies — however, it can be useful to think about how much to spend on property management marketing with this framework: